Paris Thomas Jefferson Monuments in France

 Thomas Jefferson sculpture in Paris

-In addition to this, it seems that the grounds and the columns of the university he founded were also from his experiences in Paris and these grounds have now been classified as a World Heritage site.
+In addition to this, it seems that the grounds and the columns of the university he founded were also from his experiences in Paris and today these grounds have now been classified as a World Heritage site.

-So with this, the Thomas Jefferson statue was created by the renowned French sculptor Jean Cardot who has produced other life like public statues such as one of Winston Churchill, and standing on a base that is approximately 1.2 metres high, the statue itself is around 3 metres high.
+So with this, the Paris Thomas Jefferson monument and statue was created by the renowned French sculptor Jean Cardot who has produced other life like public statues such as one of Winston Churchill, and standing on a base that is approximately 1.2 metres high, the statue itself is around 3 metres high.

 Bronze Thomas Jefferson Monument